-PHYS 151 GENERAL PHYSICS I is a survey of physics including classical mechanics, mechanical waves and sound, and heat and thermodynamics.
+PHYS 151 GENERAL PHYSICS I is an introductory course in physics that includes classical mechanics, mechanical waves and sound, and heat and thermodynamics.
 Involves the use of algebra and trigonometry, and emphasizes numerical problem solving.
 One laboratory per week.
 Prerequisite: MATH 128.
 4 credits.

-PHYS 152 GENERAL PHYSICS II is a continuation of PHYSICS 151 and includes classical electricity and magnetism, electric current and circuits, light waves, and geometric optics.
+PHYS 152 GENERAL PHYSICS II is a continuation of PHYS 151 and includes classical electricity and magnetism, electric current and circuits, light waves, and geometric optics.
 One laboratory per week.
 Prerequisite: PHYS 151.
 4 credits.